 - Determine that all equipment is safe for use (for example, no sharp corners, cracks, or splinters).
-Students must be encouraged to report equipment problems to the teacher. - All of the equipment must be inspected by qualified on site ropes/challenge course personnel prior to the activity to determine that all of the equipment is safe to use. - Students must be encouraged to report equipment problems to the teacher.
+Students must be encouraged to report equipment problems to the teacher. - All equipment must be inspected by qualified on site ropes/challenge course personnel prior to activity to determine that all equipment is safe for use. - All equipment must meet current Association for Challenge Course Technology (ACCT) standards. - Helmets that are commercially and specifically manufactured for climbing must be properly fitted (as per manufacturer's guidelines) and properly worn by all students who are leaving the ground or are below any activity in use. - Belay devices must be connected with a locking carabiner rated at 22kN/2200kg/4945lbs., where commercial friction or camming devices are used.